-Strategy, 2024 to 2025
+Strategy, 2025 to 2026

-Before making any adjustment to last year's grant priorities, a lot of research relating to trends in deprivation in the parishes we cover was considered.
-In summary, it was found that in the parish areas we cover, there continues to be high levels of deprivation and high unemployment levels, along with low school attainment and a high number of people with no qualifications.
-In both Birmingham and Sandwell, pensioner poverty has seen a small improvement on figures from the early years of the century, but a worsening over the last fifteen years.
-However, a disturbing development has been the increased numbers of applications that show evidence of domestic violence (DV).
-As with the previous post-pandemic period, this is likely a consequence of the lockdowns imposed by the government to help tackle the pandemic crisis.
-A common feature of grant applicants is dysfunctionality in their lives, and when forced to share (often small and cramped) living space, the likelihood of conflict builds.
-Child poverty still sees further worsening over the past decade, and is still the highest proportion of all groups measured.
+Before making any adjustment to last year's grant priorities, a lot of research relating to trends in deprivation in the parishes covered was considered.
+In summary, it was found that in the parish areas covered, there continues to be high levels of deprivation and high unemployment levels, along with low school attainment and a high number of people with no qualifications.
+In both Birmingham and Sandwell, pensioner poverty has seen a small improvement on figures from the early years of the century, but have been worsening ever since.
+Child poverty had seen further worsening over the past decade, and is still the highest proportion of all groups measured, but has plateaued.
 Child poverty impacts on both physical and mental health of individuals and affects educational achievements.